Mary Ainsworth: Life

+Education

 She began classes at the University of Toronto at the age of 16, where she was one of only five students to be admitted into the honors course in psychology.
 She completed coursework for her bachelor's degree in 1935, and decided to continue her education at the University of Toronto with the intention of earning her doctorate in psychology.
 She earned her master's degree in 1936 and her PhD was granted in 1939.
 Salter's dissertation was titled "An Evaluation of Adjustment Based on the Concept of Security".
 Her dissertation stated that "where family security is lacking, the individual is handicapped by the lack of a secure base from which to work."

 After graduation, Salter stayed on at the University of Toronto as a teacher before joining the Canadian Women's Army Corps in 1942.
 While with the army, Salter began as an Army Examiner who interviewed and selected personnel in Kitchener, Ontario.
 Her duties included administering clinical evaluations and personnel assessment tests.
 Soon she was promoted as an Advisor to the Director of Personnel Selection of the Canadian Women's Army Corps, and reached the rank of major in 1945.

 After victory in the war, Salter returned to Toronto to continue teaching personality psychology, conducted research, and worked with Klopfer on a revision of the Rorschach.
 She married Leonard Ainsworth, a graduate student in the Psychology department of University of Toronto, in 1950 and moved to London with him to allow him to finish his PhD at University College London.
 Although they divorced in 1960, the 10 years of accompanying Leonard to different places for his career gave Mary the opportunity to meet and work with many influential psychologists including John Bowlby, as well as the occasion when they moved to Kampala, Uganda where her first "mother-infant" observation was done.